Pavithra-Bhaskar/pizza-dashboard-practice-project/README.md

 This Power BI dashboard provides business insights into a pizza company’s performance, highlighting:

 - 💰 Total Revenue and Average Order Value
-- 📈 Sales Trends by Day and Hour
+- 📈 Daily and Monthly Sales Trend
 - 🍕 Top-Selling Pizzas
 - 📦 Sales Breakdown by Pizza Size and Category
 - 🔍 Interactive filters for deeper analysis